Helperbird/website/src/help/how-to-login-to-helperbird.md

 ## How to login into Helperbird for Chrome or Edge

+**Note** You will need to have sync enabled.
+Learn how to here: [How to enable sync in Helperbird - Helperbird](/help/enable-browser-sync-chrome-and-edge/).

 - First you will need to install the Helperbird extension.
 - Once that is done, open the Helperbird extension.
 - On the top right of the extension, click the **Settings** cog.